d-jiao/homepage/README.md

 This is the personal homepage of Dian Jiao.
 I aim to have an update on my site at least twice per annum.

 ## Updates
-- 2022.12.25 several minor updates after the first semester at CBS
+- 2022.12.26 several updates after the first semester at CBS and changes on the format
-- 2022.04.14 updated the (incoming) doctoral studies and the color style
+- 2022.04.14 updates on the (incoming) doctoral studies and the color map
-- 2022.03.14 updated the media part, corrected typos
-- 2022.03.09 updated the readme file, the color style, reorganized the site, added all essentials
-- 2022.03.06 updated the about page, added personal updates and profile photo
+- 2022.03.14 reorganization of the site and addition on all the major parts of the site
 - 2022.02.20 initial commit to set up the homepage

 ## Acknowledgements